Snarkie/YGOProAIScript/AI Scripting Tutorial.md

 ###2) Getting started###

 If you want to get into AI scripting, the first thing I would recommend is taking a look at the "ai-template.lua" file in your "ai" folder.
 It does not show up when you select the AI to play against, since it is only relevant for developing.
 You can read and edit .lua files in any common text editor.
 I personally use Notepad++: http://notepad-plus-plus.org/
 There are other programs, like LuaEdit, but that is quite outdated and crashes on my system.
 If you have programming experience yourself, you may of course use the IDE of your choice, as long as it supports Lua.

 The template holds most of the important functions you can use to modify the AI's behavior.
 It also has comments and notes about how to use these functions.
 More about that in the detailed breakdown of the ai-template.lua

 For scripting AI files, it is always recommended to have some sort of syntax check to eliminate some errors before testing the script.
 If your IDE supports this already, great.
-For my Notepad++, I use this file:   http://www.mediafire.com/download/qd4po92yddy48rr/Notepad%2B%2B+Syntax+Check.rar
+For my Notepad++, I use [this](http://www.mediafire.com/download/qd4po92yddy48rr/Notepad%2B%2B+Syntax+Check.rar) file.
 Follow the instructions in the readme to add a syntax check to your Notepad++.